| Buying Displayed

 store with the sofa, recliner, or other piece of furniture that

+very day.
 If you find yourself in either of

 the above situations, you should be aware of the pros and cons of